tahalahij/test-nodejs/README.md

 ### Simulator routes
 - Changed the `/simulator` to `/simulators` as it's the best practice for REST API to use plural nouns
 - No need to create a new express server, we should use the existing one
-- Moves `/simulator` route to profile routes, the  route `/profiles/:id/simulators` will return simulators related to profile with `id` specified as param
+- Moved `/simulator` route to profile routes, the  route `/profiles/:id/simulators` will return simulators related to profile with `id` specified as param
 - Route POST `/simulator/:profile_id` route  doesn't need the param as it can be in body, changed the route to POST `/simulators`